Bitcoin security boils down to a few good practices which you should be aware of :

 Some folks choose to simply print their private key.
 Recovering the key is then a matter of copying the characters back into a computer in the future.
 While you may mistake an O for a zero or a one for an L, these are easy to correct since Bitcoin encodings do not allow these letters in their addresses precisely for this reason!

-The important point is that the security of your private key means the security of your Bitcoin stash.
+The point to keep in mind here is that the security of your private key equals the security of your Bitcoins.

 Hardware wallets bring many interesting features to the table, but they’re more of a fashion statement than an absolute necessity.
 You can safely store your private keys in many ways that do not require giving up $100 or more.
 Anyway the main advantages of the more popular hardware wallets are long lasting battery life, interfacing with the PC/internet when spending is needed, secure deterministic seeds which can be used to recover the wallet and all its addresses safely and many other features.